-If n is pressed and the horn chirps three times, the alarm was activated while the alarm system was armed.
+If a is pressed and the horn chirps and the lights flash three times, the alarm was activated while the alarm system was armed.

 If the alarm system has been activated, a message will appear on the DIC.
-See Security Messages on page 5-36.
+See Security Messages on page 5-37.

-Power Sounder Inclination Sensor, and Intrusion Sensor
+Power Sounder, Inclination Sensor and Intrusion Sensor